sfu-fas/coursys/instructions/SYSADMIN.md

 There are only two places where important persistent data is stored:

 * The database (MariaDB managed by SFU IT Services and CSTS), i.e. `DATABASES['default']` from settings.py.
-* The files that have been uploaded, i.e. `SUBMISSION_PATH` from settings.py
+* The files that have been uploaded, i.e. `SUBMISSION_PATH` from settings.py, mounted into containers at `/submitted_files`.

-The search indices in ElasticSearch are managed by that Docker container (it has a volume for the database directory), but those can always be recreated with a `manage.py rebuild_index`.
+The search indices in ElasticSearch are managed by that Docker container (volume from `/data/elasticsearch*`), but those can always be recreated with a `manage.py rebuild_index`.

-In theory the RabbitMQ messages can encode tasks in-flight that could lose data if lost: as long as no tasks are in motion then nothing important is in RabbitMQ.
-The easiest way to ensure this is probably `make 503; service start celery` and make sure any pending tasks complete.
+In theory the RabbitMQ messages can encode tasks in-flight that could lose data if destroyed: as long as no tasks are in motion then nothing important is in RabbitMQ.
+The easiest way to ensure this is probably `make 503; docker compose up -d celery-*` and make sure any pending tasks complete.

 Memcached stores only ephemeral cache and can be freely purged.